NordThing/Health-PWA/README.md

 ## FIRST THINGS FIRST
 This is a FREE and OPEN SOURCE training APP build on PWA and using the GNU 3.0 licensing model.
 This is a PWA it´s a web-based and platform-independent software.
 The software is built from scratch without any framework.
 So the source is build from pure HTML,CSS,PHP and JS.
+If there is a need to use any framework we will do so.

 ### ROADMAP
 First public release containing